honcao/Sample/sql/Readme.md

 + 	The image configuration is defined in variables - details below - but the scripts that configure this deployment have only been tested with these versions and may not work on other images.

+## Deploying from Portal

+Login into Azurestack portal
+Click New -> Custom -> Template deployment
+Copy conent in azuredeploy.json, Click "Edit Tempalte" and paste content, then Click Save Fill the parameters
+Click "Create new" to create new Resource Group
+Click Create

 ## Deploying from PowerShell

 Download azuredeploy.json and azuredeploy.azurestack.parameters.json to local machine